Some consumers see credit monitoring as a waste of money, but others swear by it

 |PROS AND CONS OF CREDIT AND IDENTITY THEFT MONITORING|

-Life-saver, or waste
+Life-saver, or waste of money?

 Some consumers see little value in paying a company to watch their credit.
 Ramon Khan, a marketing professional in Houston, said he purchased a credit monitoring package as a teenager soon after his father’s identity was stolen.
 However, he ultimately felt it was a “waste of money.”